TeamBipartite/bipartite-gemm/README.md

   correctness.
 If you do not have OpenBLAS on your system, set this variable to `no` to use a naive provided n^3 CPU implementation.
 * `OPENBLAS_NUM_THREADS=$(nproc)`: If `USE_OPENBLAS=yes`, this option can be
   specified to reduce the number of threads used by OpenBLAS.
-* `USE_FULL_MULTIPLY=no`: Set to `yes` to use the less-optimized full-multiply dense two_hop_reachability, otherwise use the more-optimized `just-set-one` implementation (the one described as 'clever' in our video) for dense.
-* `USE_WARP_PRIMITIVES=yes`: If using full multiply, set to `no` to use an unoptimized solution which does not exploit warp primitives.

 A clean is required before switching configurations.